fix8mt/uri/README.md

 constexpr value_pair get_named_pair(component what) const;
 ```
 Return a `std::pair` of `std::string_view` for the specified component.
 The `first` will be the component name, `second` the component value.
 Suitable
 for populating a JSON field.
-Throws a `std::out_of_range` if not a legal component.
 No copying, results point to uri source.
+Returns an empty `std::string_view` pair if not found or not a legal component.

 ### `count`
 ```c++